View Jenna Foltz's Obituary on TheDay.com and share memories

 |

 Ledyard - Jenna Katherine Foltz, 15, of Ledyard died Thursday, Jan.
 23, 2020, at Yale New Haven Hospital.
-She was the beloved daughter of Stephen and Brenda Foltz, and sister of Ethan Foltz.
+She was the beloved daughter of Stephen and Brenda (Lynch) Foltz.
+She also is survived by her brother Ethan.

+Jenna was born Feb.
+2, 2004, and grew up in Ledyard attending Ledyard Nursery School, Gales Ferry and Juliet Long Elementary Schools, Ledyard Middle School and Ledyard High School (including the Vo-Ag program).

+Jenna had an immense love of life, including caring for all creatures big and small.
+She loved almost any outdoor activity, whether it was hiking, camping, fishing, horseback riding, skiing, golfing or sitting around a camp fire.
+She had a love of music and was always singing and/or playing her flute, piano or ukulele.
+She was a chorus enthusiast and loved being in the Ledyard Middle School and High School singing groups and their amazing shows.
+Jenna began writing and recording her own music and was collaborating with a friend to release an album.
+Jenna also loved the school drama program and performed in several plays.
+To say that Jenna loved art is an understatement.
+With any spare moment, she would be drawing, painting or doodling.
+Her excitement was evident when she created artwork and characters developing their plot lines with friend groups.

+Jenna lived every moment passionately and always had an amazing spirit with her laughter and continuous smile that brightened any room she entered.
+She never let her health condition define her or affect her outlook on life.
+She tackled each day with brave confidence and bestowed genuine kindness to everyone she met.
+Unknowingly, she taught many about how to act with positivity and grace and to have the strength to tackle obstacles when encountered.
+She took on the persona of being a "heart hero" every day.

+In addition to her parents and brother, Jenna is survived by her paternal grandparents David and Mary Foltz of Ledyard; and maternal grandfather Brenton Lynch of Palm Harbor, Fla.
+She is predeceased by her maternal grandmother Kay Lynch, who passed in 2015; her brother Garrett Foltz, who passed in 2002; Uncle Kevin, who passed in 2010; and her godfather "Uncle" Keith Hall, who passed in 2017.
+Jenna also leaves behind Uncle Dana and Aunt Claudia, Aunt Christine and Uncle Dale, Aunt Claudia and Uncle Bruce, Aunt Carol and Uncle Chris, Aunt Elizabeth "BB" and Uncle Leo, Aunt Sandy "Nanee" and Uncle Terry and Aunt Lisa; and cousins: Bryan, Ben, Alicia, Vinnie, Caitlyn, Brandon, Josh, Sean, Jake, Erin, Allie, Carly and Ty.
+She also will be missed by many special friends from 4-H Camp, CT Heart Camp and school.
+She touched many lives in her short 16 years with us, and we are forever grateful for the doctors and nurses at Yale New Haven Hospital who came into Jenna's life and were able to give her 16 happy years on this earth.

 Jenna's family will greet relatives and friends from 5 to 8 p.m.
 Tuesday, Jan.
-28, at the Dinoto Funeral Home, 17 Pearl Street, Mystic.
-A Funeral Service will be held 10 a.m.
+28, at the Dinoto funeral home, 17 Pearl Street, Mystic.
+A Funeral Service will be held at 10 a.m.
 Wednesday, Jan.
-29, at at the Ledyard Congregational Church, 722 Colonel Ledyard Highway.
-Burial will follow in Avery-Stoddard Cemetery.
-After the burial, all are invited back to the church for a time of fellowship.
-A complete obituary will be published in Monday's New London Day.
+29, at the Ledyard Congregational Church, 722 Colonel Ledyard Highway, Ledyard.
+Burial will immediately follow the service in the Avery-Stoddard Cemetery, Route 214 in Ledyard.
+A reception will follow the burial at the church.

+Donations in Jenna's memory may be made to support continued operation of the Heart Camp administered by the Yale New Haven Children's Hospital.
+Checks can be sent to Amanda Catucci PO Box 208064, 333 Cedar St., New Haven, CT 06520 and made out to Yale New Haven Childrens Hospital (memo section please note: CT Heart Camp).